Far3/far3.github.io/README.md

 My personal portfolio page landing page.

 To develop
-* gulp watch
-*Static html/css file.
+* Static html/css file.
 Not a whole lot going on to keep it fast and lightweight.

 To deploy
 * Make your changes